vmmuthu31/Starkshoot/README.md

 Experience the adrenaline rush of dynamic, timer-driven challenges that push your skills to the limit.
 Navigate through time-sensitive battles, test your strategy against the clock, and elevate your gaming adventure with thrilling and unpredictable scenarios.

+### Stacks

+-> Nextjs
+-> Cairo
+-> starknet
+-> tailwindcss
+-> threejs
+-> blender
+-> threejs fiber
+-> Redux
+-> Git

+### Future Roadmap
+We are committed to enhancing StarkShoot's on-chain gaming experience.
+Here's a glimpse of our future roadmap:

+### Integration of DOJO
+In the upcoming releases, we are excited to announce the integration of DOJO, a powerful tool that will elevate StarkShoot's gameplay by providing enhanced analytics, security features, and performance optimizations.
+Stay tuned for updates on how DOJO will take StarkShoot to new heights.

 ### Screenshot

 ![image](https://github.com/vmmuthu31/Starkshoot-Dev/assets/111880621/94a4d6fd-8de3-4436-8844-7d5e5a823e7a)